Let's start backwards, shall we? Here are the before and after results (crop of V2 images):

 Let's talk numbers for a second.
 Final result on the test image: the standard deviation on the gray patch pixels dropped from 14.33 to 3.72.
 That's a dramatic decrease.
 Someone asked what happens if you only use five images for the stack.
 The standard deviation dropped to 5.97 and the image looks like this:

-Remember, these are severely underexposed images I'm using here.
+Remember, these were severely underexposed images I used here.
 And again, since some people are confused about why I'm using underexposed images: I'm trying to simulate the deep shadows at base ISO in a way that will clearly show up in compressed JPEGs on the Internet.
 The underexposure isn't part of the technique at play here.
 Usually you want to expose normally.

 Note, Dr. Brown's Services requires Photoshop Extended.
 If you only have Photoshop and want to stack images to create a quasi-mean value, read this article for one way to get a similar effect.
 If you do have Photoshop Extended and don't want to use Dr. Brown's scripts, select Load Files into Photoshop layers from the Bridge Tools/Photoshop menu.
 Select all the layers, then use Convert to Smart Object from the Layer/Smart Objects menu.
 Then select Stack Mode/Mean from that same menu.

-Another question that has come up has been whether or not the Stacked Mean method in Photoshop Extended is better than Long Exposure Noise Reduction (LENR) used in camera.
-Yes, it is, for several reasons:
+A question that came up was been whether or not the Stacked Mean method in Photoshop Extended is better than Long Exposure Noise Reduction (LENR) used in camera.
+They’re two different tools that do different things and treat different types of noise.
+But for what we’re trying to do here (increase DR), yes, Stacked Mean is the clear choice.

 But wait, there's more than just noise reduction possible.
 Order now and you'll get HDR…wait, no, that's a later technique.
 You need to master this one first before I can show you how to pull the next bit off.